Hashicorp Terraform Associate (003) Exam Questions

 What is the workflow for deploying new infrastructure with Terraform?

-⬜ terraform plan to import the current infrastructure to the state file, make code changes, and terraform apply to update the infrastructure.
+⬜ Terraform plan to import the current infrastructure to the state file, make code changes, and terraform apply to update the infrastructure.

 ⬜ Write a Terraform configuration, run terraform show to view proposed changes, and terraform apply to create new infrastructure.

-⬜ terraform import to import the current infrastructure to the state file, make code changes, and terraform apply to update the infrastructure.
+⬜ Terraform import to import the current infrastructure to the state file, make code changes, and terraform apply to update the infrastructure.

 ⬜ Write a Terraform configuration, run terraform init, run terraform plan to view planned infrastructure changes, and terraform apply to create new infrastructure.